opulo-inc/docs/content/en/docs/motherboard/update-firmware/index.md

     4. Release the `BOOT` button
   {{< container-image path="images/IMG_0749.JPG" alt="BOOT and RESET buttons" >}}

-  If you have a hard time getting your board to enter DFU mode, instead try powering off the machine entirely, holding the 'BOOT' button, plugging in power, waiting 10 seconds, then release the `BOOT` button.
+> If you have a hard time getting your board to enter DFU mode, instead try powering off the machine entirely, holding the 'BOOT' button, plugging in power, waiting 10 seconds, then release the `BOOT` button.

-8. Upload firmware to the board:
+8. Upload firmware to the board via PlatformIO:
   {{< container-image path="images/vscode_marlin_env.png" alt="Upload firmware via PIO" >}}

 9. Wait for the process to finish:
   {{< container-image path="images/PIO_upload_done.png" alt="PIO firmware upload done" >}}

-10. Press Reset on the board.
+11. Press Reset on the board, or power-cycle the machine *after the flashing is completed*.
 Now it should show up as a COM/Serial Port on your PC:

 - Windows:
   {{< container-image path="images/STM32_COM_port_connected.png" alt="STM32 shows up as a COM/Serial Port" >}}
 - Mac/Linux:
   {{< container-image path="images/linux_lsusb.png" alt="STM32 shows up on lsusb" >}}

 ## Flashing Factory Firmware